-Creative Lenses is a 4 year cross-European action research project which aims to strengthen and develop the business capacity and sustainability of European cultural and arts organisations.
+Creative Lenses was a 4 year cross-European action research project which aims to strengthen and develop the business capacity and sustainability of European cultural and arts organisations.

-Funded by the Creative Europe programme of the European Union, this project brings together some of Europe’s leading arts and cultural organisations to share and distill knowledge about the current and future business models and ongoing sustainability of cultural and arts organisations.
-These are the organisations who are involved in the project:
+Funded by the Creative Europe programme of the European Union, this project brought together some of Europe’s leading arts and cultural organisations to share and distill knowledge about the current and future business models and ongoing sustainability of cultural and arts organisations.

 - Trans Europe Halles (TEH) - Network of cultural centres in Europe.